shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 }
 ```

-In the following we'll go through the different parameters, a criteria can be assembled from:
+In the following, we will go through different parameters that criteria can be assembled from.

 | Parameter | Usage |
 | :--- | :--- |